coolOrangeLabs/ps-vscode-debug/README.md

 Using VSCode to debug remote embedded powershell instances

-Currently the approach only works in combination with the VSCode powershell plugin version 1.9.0 If you have a different version installed in your VSCode yould uninstall that and get the version 1.9.0 as vsix from here
+Currently the approach only works in combination with the VSCode powershell plugin version 1.9.0 If you have a different version installed in your VSCode then uninstall that and get the version 1.9.0 as vsix from here

 https://github.com/PowerShell/vscode-powershell/releases